mdb/mdb.github.io/content/blog/2022-11-28-kubernetes-operators.md

 Custom resources can be created via the [CustomResourceDefinition API](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) by specifying the custom resource in YAML; a subsequent `kubectl apply` of this YAML installs the resource into the cluster.

-For example, consider the following contrived `Foo` custom resource definition saved to a `foo-crd.yaml` file:
+For example, consider a contrived `Foo` custom resource definition saved to a `foo-crd.yaml` file:

 ```yaml
 # foo-crd.yaml